-The chest tube can be placed too far inside the pleural space, not far enough, or can fall out.
+In some cases, the chest tube can be placed too far inside or not far enough inside the pleural space.
+The tube may also fall out.

-Serious complications are rare, occurring on average in fewer than five percent of cases.
-However, they can include:
+Serious complications are rare, but they can include:

 - bleeding into the pleural space